oomlout/oomlout_oomp_builder/navigation/hardware/bolt/5_mm/60_mm/part/readme.md

-# Hardware Bolt 5 Mm 60 Mm
+# Hardware Bolt 5 mm 60 mm

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base